Lil Skies

-Kimetrius Christopher Foose (born August 4, 1998), better known by his stage name Lil Skies, is an American rapper, singer, and songwriter from Waynesboro, Pennsylvania signed to All We Got Entertainment through Atlantic Records.
+Kimetrius Christopher Foose (born August 4, 1998), known by his stage name Lil Skies, is an American rapper and singer from Waynesboro, Pennsylvania.
+He signed with Atlantic Records in 2017 to release the singles "I", "Nowadays", and "Red Roses."
+The songs peaked at numbers 39, 55, and 69 on the Billboard Hot 100, respectively.
+His eighth mixtape and major label debut, Life of a Dark Rose (2018), peaked at number ten on the Billboard 200 and received platinum certification by the Recording Industry Association of America (RIAA).
+His debut studio album, Shelby (2019), and its follow-up Unbothered (2021), peaked at numbers five and 50 on the chart, respectively.

-His three highest charting tracks on the Billboard Hot 100 are "I" (number 39), "Nowadays" (number 55), and "Red Roses" (number 69).
-His major label debut mixtape, Life of a Dark Rose, was released in 2018 and peaked at number 10 on the Billboard 200 chart.
-The mixtape was certified Platinum by the RIAA in 2020.
-He released his debut studio album, Shelby, in 2019.
-He followed it up by releasing his second studio album, Unbothered, in 2021.

 Early life

 Kimetrius Christopher Foose was born August 4, 1998, in Chambersburg, Pennsylvania.
 He began freestyling at age three.
 He was introduced to music by his father, Michael Burton Jr., a hip hop artist formerly known as Dark Skies, now as BurntMan, and his mother Shelby Foose.
 Foose's stage name is a play on his father's.
 Foose and his family moved to Waynesboro, Pennsylvania when he was in third grade.
 When he was 11, his father was injured in a workplace chemical explosion at the Rust-Oleum plant near Williamsport, Maryland.